reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 2. Connect the Python communities
 3. Create an official/unofficial "Board" for PyLadies
   - Connect women in Python with each other
+4. Create a list of active women in Python for speaking at conferences
-4. Get more male allies
+5. Get more male allies
-5. Celebrate the wide scope of Python
+6. Celebrate the wide scope of Python
-6. Involve more women to be contributors to open source
+7. Involve more women to be contributors to open source
-7. Reach out to young women in universities and high schools to become involved in the Python community at an earlier age
+8. Reach out to young women in universities and high schools to become involved in the Python community at an earlier age

 ## Contact